-If your league hosting service allows it, a further refinement of this configuration is to award fractional points, similar to how yardage is awarded to the other offensive fantasy positions.
-Using the fractional approach, you could award 3 fantasy points for every field goal up to 39 yards, 4 fantasy points for a field goal of 40 yards, then award an additional .1 fantasy point for field goals 40 yards or greater.
-This approach adds an element of granularity which is never a bad thing, and could be the difference in the outcome of a game or two during your fantasy season.
+If your league hosting service allows it, a further refinement of field goal point configuration is to award fractional points (similar to how partial points for yardage are awarded to the quarterback, running back, and wide receiver positions).
+Using the fractional approach, you could award 3 fantasy points for every field goal up to 39 yards, 4 fantasy points for a field goal of 40 yards, then award an additional .1 fantasy point per yard for field goals 40 yards or greater.
+This approach adds an element of granularity and fairness that could be the difference in the outcome of a game or two during your fantasy season.

-The following statistics are assigned to the Defense/Special Teams fantasy position.
-Under the standard scoring configuration, the special teams and defense of each team are combined to form one fantasy position.
+The following statistics are considered for the Defense/Special Teams fantasy position.
+Under the standard scoring configuration, the special teams and defense of each team are combined to form one fantasy position, DST.

-Of all the fantasy football positions, the statistic/point-value assigned to the Defense/ST position are the most unpredictable.
-Every fantasy football league puts their own personal touch on these setting so any small deviation from these point values is acceptable.
+Of all the fantasy football positions, the statistic/point-value assigned to the Defense/ST position are the most varied.
+Every fantasy football league puts their own personal touch on these settings so any small deviation from the following point values is acceptable.

 Blocking any type of kick, whether it be an extra point, field goal, or even a punt is generally worth two points.

 Just like in the real world, a safety is worth 2 points to your fantasy football team.